dojo/framework/src/widget-core/README.md

 #### Managing Themes Throughout an Application

-To manage themes throughout an application, the `ThemedMixin` leverages the [`Containers` and `Injectors`](#containers--injectors) to set an application's locale and inject the locale data into all widgets using the `ThemedMixin`.
+To manage themes throughout an application, the `ThemedMixin` leverages the [Injectors, Providers & Containers](#injectors-providers--containers) to set an application's locale and inject the locale data into all widgets using the `ThemedMixin`.
 When the locale is updated in the theme `Injector` all themed widgets will be invalidated and re-rendered with the updated locale.

 `@dojo/framework/widget-core/mixins/Themed` exposes a convenience method, `registerThemeInjector`, for registering the `theme` injector with a registry.